kendraio/kendraio-app/docs/workflow/blocks/mapping.rst

 21. json
 --------

-Converts a value to a JSON string using [`json-stringify-safe`](https://www.npmjs.com/package/json-stringify-safe) behind the scenes for safe stringification.
+Converts a value to a JSON string.
+Optional arguments can be provided to prettify the output.

 * `value`: The input data to convert.
-* `replacer`: Currently **non-functional**, but must be set to `null` to preserve the function signature for future compatibility.
+* `replacer`: Optional.
+Pass null (recommended).
+This argument is included for consistency with JSON.stringify.
+Function or array replacers are not supported in mapping expressions; Other values may cause errors.
 * `space`: Optional.
 Controls the indentation of the resulting JSON string for readability.
 Can be:

   * A number (e.g. `2`) to specify the number of spaces per indentation level
   * A string (e.g. `'  '` or `'--'`) used as the indentation pattern

+It is using [`json-stringify-safe`](https://www.npmjs.com/package/json-stringify-safe) behind the scenes.

 Examples: